josiahdavis/josiahdavis.github.io/_posts/2018-07-26-summary-of-divided-by-faith.md

 - **Anti-Structuralism:** The belief that "invoking social structures shifts guilt away from its root source—the accountable individual" and the absence of the idea "that poor relationships might be shaped by social structures, such as laws, the ways institutions operate, or forms of segregation (pp. 78-79)."

-As a part of the survey, approximately 80% of the respondents said that Racism was a very important issue to address.
+As a part of the survey, the majority of the respondents said that Racism was a very important issue to address.
 However, when asked to provide a concrete example of racism "a substantial number could not...
 Conversely, our nonwhite respondents had no trouble producing specific examples of racism, nor did the relatively racially non-isolated whites, usually both at the individual and institutional levels.
 As many race scholars note, not having to know the details or extent of racialization is an advantage afforded to most white Americans (p 88)."
 It is noteworthy that this benign view of racialization is consistent with sociological research done much earlier.

 > From interviews conducted back in the late 1960s, [David T.] Wellman concluded that many white respondents believed "agitators cause racial problems; white America does not," and "America proclaims that all people are equal and there is no reason to believe otherwise. (p.
 88)"